czymh/csstemu/docs/source/index.rst

 | :math:`\sum M_{\nu}`          | 0           | 0.3         |
 +-------------------------------+-------------+-------------+

+The detailed cosmologies can be found in the :doc:`cosmologies` section.
 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.